DAMO-NLP-SG/VideoLLaMA2/README.md

 ## 🗝️ Training & Evaluation

-> The data we used to train [VideoLLaMA2](https://github.com/DAMO-NLP-SG/VideoLLaMA2) is temporally unavailable due to some copyright issues.

 ### Quick Start

 To facilitate further development on top of our codebase, we provide a quick-start guide on how to train [VideoLLaMA2](https://github.com/DAMO-NLP-SG/VideoLLaMA2) using the [VideoLLaVA](https://github.com/PKU-YuanGroup/Video-LLaVA) dataset and evaluate the trained model on the mainstream video-llm benchmarks.